Frequently Asked Questions

 Q: I heard you could only donate if you died in an intensive care unit.
 Is this true?

 A: No. Organ donation does require the high level of medical support found in an ICU.
 However, tissue and eye donation does NOT require continuing medical support.
 In fact, tissue and eye donation can occur even if the death has occurred outside of a hospital.

 A: Eye donation can involve either the whole eye or just the cornea.
-Tissue donation includes heart for valves, bones, tendons, ligaments, vessels, and skin.
+Tissue donation includes the heart for valves, plus bones, tendons, ligaments, vessels, and skin.

 Q: What is used for the valves in the heart?

 A: When patients have heart valve problems it is often possible to repair this by using a donated heart valve.
 Due to congenital abnormalities, children frequently need heart valve replacements.